THOSE WHO SERVED GOD FROM HEART

 Repentant – For the sake of your name, O Lord, forgive my iniquity, though it is great.
 Psalm 25:11

-David’s example is a great road map for how we are to live our life.
+David’s example is a great road map for how we are to live our life. - Joseph Trusted that God Was Always With Him

-7. Joseph lived to be 110 years old (Genesis 50:26).
+Joseph lived to be 110 years old (Genesis 50:26).
 His great grandfather Abraham’s legacy never would have continued—let alone continued for 4,000 years—without Joseph’s unswerving trust that the Lord God always was with him.

 From The New Testaments.

-1. Paul: Paul the Evangelist and Apostle: Paul was a couple of years younger than Jesus.
+- Paul: Paul the Evangelist and Apostle: Paul was a couple of years younger than Jesus.

 Scholars put the birth year of Paul between 2 to 6 years after the birth of Christ.
 Paul gets the award for writing the biggest chunk of the Bible in the shortest period of time.
 He wrote more than half of the New Testament over a period of 17 years—and about half of that was written over a period of three years, from 61 to 63 A.D.
 During this time, he wrote Philemon, Colossians, Ephesians, Philippians, Hebrews, 1 Timothy, and Titus.
-He wrote four of these letters in prison, which might explain why he was so prolific!
+He wrote four of these letters in prison, which might explain why he was so prolific! - Peter: Peter’s life is, perhaps, the greatest redemption story ever recorded.

 Fishermen in his day were considered manly men with hot tempers and vulgar language.
 They were traditionally uneducated but would’ve had ample wits and survival skills acquired by working hard and braving the seas and fish markets.
 Fishermen were stereotypically men of action, very physical, and unafraid of others, which Peter demonstrates when he cuts off the soldier’s ear in the Garden of Gethsemane at Jesus’ arrest—a fleshly reaction of violence instead of love as he’d heard Jesus preach for three years.